CGladwin/RayTracing-Directed-Study/Devlog/the_math.md

   - vectors that move perpendicular from an object at a given point.
 - vector dot product
   - takes two vectors (A, B), and produces a scalar based on their length and internal angle
+    - the dot product tells us how closely two vectors go in the same direction
   - with pseudocode, it's `SUM(MAP(A,B -> A*B))`
   - NOTE: `DOT(A,A) = A^2`
   - NOTE: for scalars k,l, `DOT(k,l) = k*l`